 An example of a nonprofit Statement of Activities.

-Your nonprofit Statement of Activities ultimately gives stakeholders an idea of how well you’re using funds and other resources to successfully support your programming and fulfill your mission.
+Your nonprofit Statement of Activities gives stakeholders an idea of how well you’re using funds and other resources to successfully support your programming and fulfill your mission.
+Compare this document to our operating budget to evaluate how well your planned revenue and expenses match your actual revenue and expenses.
+This exercise will help you better allocate resources for the following year.

 Nonprofit Statement of Cash Flows